Breastfeed Your Baby

 Will my baby be able to sleep through the night without other foods?

 Your baby may wake up to nurse — but that’s normal.
-Many moms worry that their babies won't be full enough to sleep through the night with only breast milk.
+Many parents worry that their babies won't be full enough to sleep through the night with only breast milk.
 Actually, in the first couple of months, babies need to nurse every few hours, even at night — they aren't supposed to sleep through the night.

 If I breastfeed, will I be the only one who can feed my baby?